ascendise/todolistapi/README.md

 ```
 spring.security.oauth2.resourceserver.jwt.issuer-uri
-spring.security.oauth2.resourceserver.jwt.jwkt-set-uri
+spring.security.oauth2.resourceserver.jwt.jwk-set-uri
 ```

 These values are needed to register the authorization-server used for authentication.
 The issuer uri has to match with the "iss"-claim of the JWT.
-The jwkt-set-uri is where the app gets the info to validate the signature of your JWT.
+The jwk-set-uri is where the app gets the info to validate the signature of your JWT.
 It should be something along the lines of "*/.well-known/jwks.json"

 ### Datasource